 I can see the hippo too and I see an alligator in driftwood #5.

-1. Thank you, TD.
-Now that you mention it, #5 does look like an alligator. πŸ™‚ That one looks like it’s been there a quite a while, all settled into the sand.
+Thank you, TD.
+Now that you mention it, #5 does look like an alligator. π That one looks like it’s been there a quite a while, all settled into the sand.
 It’s been a remarkably quiet hurricane season, we should probably enjoy that while it lasts.
 I was excited to see the yellow warbler, although I had to wait until I got home to identify it.

-1. My fingers are crossed for a continued quiet hurricane season!
+My fingers are crossed for a continued quiet hurricane season!

 Here, we went from severe drought to swamp in a few days.
-I’ve considered myself a nature person, but recently I’m questioning myself.
+Iβve considered myself a nature person, but recently Iβm questioning myself.

-1. I often say that nature is as brutal as it is beautiful.
+I often say that nature is as brutal as it is beautiful.
 A few weeks ago I heard the term ‘weather whiplash’ to describe these unexpected drastic shifts in temperature and humidity and rainfall.
 I think we’re in for a very rough ride…

-5. What a wonderful walk Barbara.
+What a wonderful walk Barbara.
 I never walk on beaches, though I buy a state park pass every year to try to visit one, so I am envious when I see your beach walk photos.
 I worry to go to Detroit to Belle Isle State Park/Beach because of all the freeway shootings (we had another one last night – we have about five per month) and I vow to to try to get to Sterling State Park this Fall if at all possible.
 I like the two shades of beach roses and the different drift wood, especially the one that looks like a hippo.
 Years ago my neighbor used to go to a cabin up north for hunting and fishing and used to look for driftwood for the yard.
 This was back in the early 90s and some of it is still in good shape where other pieces have since disintegrated.
 The shapes and sizes of that driftwood enhanced the garden.
 I love that yellow warbler and how lucky you caught him perching on a rope that matched his plumage!

-1. It would be so much fun to take a beach walk with you, Linda.
-I can just imagine it. πŸ™‚ I do hope you get a chance to get to Sterling State Park this year.
+It would be so much fun to take a beach walk with you, Linda.
+I can just imagine it. π I do hope you get a chance to get to Sterling State Park this year.
 I once stood on a shore of Lake Ontario while doing genealogy research in New York state.
 I remember it looked just like the ocean with waves but it smelled like a pond, with no salt in the air.
 I was struck by that.
 It is interesting how some wood rots faster than other kinds.
 Occasionally we’ve seen whole telephone poles lying on the beach.
 I understand your neighbor collecting the driftwood.
 I have several small pieces of it in my own garden.
-Noticing the yellow warbler was the icing on the cake. πŸ™‚
+Noticing the yellow warbler was the icing on the cake. π

-1. A beach walk would find our mouths going a mile a minute and lots of “oohs” and “aahs” and shutters clicking away Barbara.
+A beach walk would find our mouths going a mile a minute and lots of “oohs” and “aahs” and shutters clicking away Barbara.
 I never thought about the salt water permeating the air as opposed to lakes and rivers that I am used to seeing.
 My neighbor retired very young and had a lot of time to go fishing and he would be proud of the driftwood he collected for me, as well as large rocks he’d find.
 Every time he had relatives or friends visit him, he’d point out my garden and driftwood and big rocks he’d found and hauled home for me.
 I do miss him – he was like a father to me as he and his wife moved in right after my father left so he helped us/me with many things and was a good teacher.

 I am thinking a trip to Sterling State Park to see the colors would be nice.
 I was with my parents as a young teen when we went for a Sunday drive, but have not been back since.
 This is another venue where the plein air artists have gone to paint, so they featured some parts of the park in their work in the Facebook group I am in.

-1. Mouths going a mile a minute — sounds like so much fun!
+Mouths going a mile a minute — sounds like so much fun!
 It sounds like your neighbor was a very kind man, what a gift it was to have him in your life.
 How far away is Sterling State Park?
 It must be beautiful if the plein air artists appreciate its beauty.
 We missed all the art shows this summer for one reason or another but I do love seeing all the paintings, especially the outdoor/nature ones.
 Would you like to connect on Facebook?
 I’m the Barbara Rodgers with the blue dragonfly…

-1. Yes, it would be fun Barbara.
+Yes, it would be fun Barbara.
 Yes, Jim was very special and a good friend to both my mom and me.
 Sterling State Park is a 50-mile roundtrip for me – same to take surface streets as the expressway.
 I would only take the expressway.
 I will send you a friend request for Facebook.
 I never post anything so I am kind of boring.
 I comment on a few nature sites or the Old Dogs Sanctuary or Michigan Duck Sanctuary which have public profiles but that is about all.
 I will send it now – I meant to change my profile and cover shot today for Fall.
-I have used the Mad Bluebird all Summer. πŸ™‚
+I have used the Mad Bluebird all Summer. π

-2. I don’t post much on Facebook, either.
+I don’t post much on Facebook, either.
 I’d probably close my account but I stay there so I can read Heather Cox Richardson’s and Joan Tollifson’s posts and watch “Tea with a Druid.”
 Or get help identifying a bird on “What’s this Bird?”
 And keep up with local happenings at the arboretum, seaport and nature center, etc. Sometimes I think Facebook is like cars, we can’t live with them or without them… That mad bluebird was awfully cute!

-3. I may have written two messages to you yesterday, but that was unusual.
+I may have written two messages to you yesterday, but that was unusual.
 Of my “friends” on Facebook, I really only keep up with one and she is a person I rode the bus with decades ago.
 She sent me a message about two months ago and said “you are quiet on FB – why?”
 She is retired.
 I said I meander to FB during work if I’m bored so I don’t have so much to catch up on after work as I am always behind re: blogging.
 But I said I don’t comment on public posts during the work day.
 So she asked if I could send her blog posts by FB, so now she comments on them via FB..
 The rest of my FB “friends” I have turned off notifications and only check two of their FB walls.
-One posts all day long, whining about having no time (the solution is less FB). πŸ™‚ A lot of FB friends are Marge’s friends and relatives – who followed me because of Marge.
+One posts all day long, whining about having no time (the solution is less FB). π A lot of FB friends are Marge’s friends and relatives – who followed me because of Marge.
 I like following the crime/goings on in the City and nature/park sites.
 I also like “Birds and Blooms” and the Detroit Audubon Society.

 I reached out to “What’s This Bird” a few weeks ago – I meant to mention it to you as I know you reach out to them.
 I had a bird pic that I had no idea what it was; it was sitting in the spiderwebs.
 I learned that mystery bird was a Juvenile European Starling.
 A nice group of people answered within minutes.
 I had no idea … it was not glossy, nor was it singing.
 I love that mad bluebird picture too!

-4. Glad you found the β€œWhat’s this Bird?” group. πŸ™‚ They are the nicest people, no judging, just helpful no matter how simple the question.
+Glad you found the βWhatβs this Bird?β group. π They are the nicest people, no judging, just helpful no matter how simple the question.
 Most of my friends rarely or never post on Facebook but a few relatives post constantly.
 I don’t know what a good balance might be… I usually check in once a day, early in the morning, but rarely comment or post.

-5. Yes, they were very nice.
+Yes, they were very nice.
 I also “met” a nice group a year or so ago when I tried to identify tracks in the snow.
 Everyone had a “go” at it, trying to guess and inevitably it was decided it was a heron.
 I’ve seen the heron cross the creek on ice, but never in snow – I would think it would hurt its feet.

-6. Yes it is … speaking of birds on their feet.
+Yes it is … speaking of birds on their feet.
 I just told Peggy, our mutual blogging friend, about Jocelyn Anderson, the photographer who photographs birds feasting from her palm.
 I just went to FB and got the link to send it to Peggy if she’s on Facebook and you had liked one of the videos.
 I watched her videos on Twitter and stopped because my Feed was clogged with every other birder … I think I may follow her at FB instead.
 I just watched a cute chickade pause before grabbing a safflower seed or sunflower heart seed.

-7. Oh yes, I do love Jocelyn Anderson’s videos!
+Oh yes, I do love Jocelyn Anderson’s videos!
 I’m not on Twitter but have enjoyed following her on Facebook for quite some time.
 It’s fun watching the little birds making decisions about which seeds to grab.
 I wonder what their little feet would feel like gripping my fingers or palm.

-8. Her videos are the best Barbara, whether she runs them fast or slow.
+Her videos are the best Barbara, whether she runs them fast or slow.
 I am just going to watch them there on FB now.
 If I commented on Twitter, all the birders’ posts would automatically clog up my feed, so I stopped.
 Yes, the Chickadees often stand there pondering about one seed.
 I always liked her fun way of writing about the videos or pictures.
 Jocelyn goes to Kensington Metropark every morning.
 I would love to go there and it is one of the parks on my Metropark pass, but it is not near me and you have to take a very busy expressway where they drive way over the speed limit.

 I follow the local Wild Birds Unlimited on Facebook as I know the owner – he was my HVAC tech for years, then he got bad knees and decided to buy a store.
 He and his wife go to Kensington Metropark and he took videos of him putting the same mix (she uses a Wild Birds Unlimited mix) in his palm and he attracted chickadees.
 I guess if you go to one area, the birds will come to you.
 I would love to try to do that at the Park – what fun that would be near the Safe Haven Tree.
 I can’t imagine how that feels with their tiny feet gripping on your hand, especially the Mourning Dove or Red-Bellied Woodpecker.

-9. I had no idea she was in Michigan, I guess I wasn’t paying attention when I started following her.
+I had no idea she was in Michigan, I guess I wasn’t paying attention when I started following her.
 I don’t blame you for avoiding expressways.
 In the summer here we avoid the interstate as much as possible, not wanting to get caught in a traffic jam or be involved in any of the numerous accidents.
 We have a Wild Birds Unlimited about a 20 minute drive from us.
 When I had a bird feeder we used to go there all the time.
 I love that store.
 It would be fun to get some bird seed and sit still to wait for some birds to come to me.
 Maybe I could do that on my balcony.
 When I’m out walking I don’t want to sit and wait because getting exercise is the main reason we go!

-10. There is way too much craziness going on these days on the roads here in SE Michigan Barbara.
+There is way too much craziness going on these days on the roads here in SE Michigan Barbara.
 I was driving last week when this vehicle started weaving in/out between cars, barely leaving a foot between cars as he switched lanes, sometimes two lanes at a time.
 I got off Fort Street as quickly as I could from that erratic driving – it was around 9:15 a.m. on a weekday, driving back from my allergy shots on my way to the Park.
 The shootings on the expressway will keep me off there likely to the end of my driving days.

 I am going to try again this weekend to go to Sterling State Park – any issues with construction, I will consider it a “sign” and I shouldn’t go – crazy I know, but I’ve planned four or five times to go and something comes up.
 I can live without it, though I pay for a state park pass on my driver’s license for $11.00 annually and I am not driving up north nor to Detroit to visit Belle Isle.